 3. Insert the left retention screw into the left pedal axle.
-Use the 4mm Allen key to tighten it by rotating it clockwise (when facing the head of the screw) until it is fully-seated and torqued to 6 Nm.
+Use the 4mm Allen key to tighten it by rotating it clockwise until it is fully-seated and torqued to 6 Nm.

-- 4. Insert pedal washer onto the right pedal axle. - 5.
+- 4. Insert a pedal washer onto the right pedal axle. - 5.
 Insert the right pedal axle into the right crank arm.
-Pass the 6mm Allen key through the crank arm and seat it into the axle.
-Tighten the pedal axle onto the crank arm by rotating the axle clockwise (when facing the bike from the right side) until the axle is fully seated against the crank arm.
+Use the 6mm Allen key to tighten the pedal axle by very firmly rotating it clockwise until it is fully seated against the crank arm.
 Torque the axle to 34 Nm.

-AWARNING!
+▲WARNING!
 ENSURE THAT THE PEDAL AXLE IS FULLY SEATED AGAINST THE CRANK, TIGHTENED TO 34 Nm AND NOT CROSS-THREADED.
 Failure to fully seat the pedal axle and tighten it to 34 Nm could cause the axle to fail or unthread while riding.
 The axle failing or unthreading would likely cause the rider to lose control and fall.

 6. Insert the right retention screw into the right pedal axle.
-Use the 4mm Allen key to tighten it by rotating it counter-clockwise (when facing the head of the screw) until it is fully-seated and torqued to 6 Nm.
+Use the 4mm Allen key to tighten it by rotating it counter-clockwise until it is fully-seated and torqued to 6 Nm.